By James Eliot, Markets & Finance Editor

 The landscape of trading live technology is evolving, with several trends poised to reshape market dynamics further:

 For retail investors and portfolio managers, understanding these trends is vital.
-In the next 12 months, those who adapt their trading strategies to leverage the capabilities offered by live trading systems will likely achieve better performance outcomes.
+In the next 12 months, those who adapt their trading strategies to leverage the capabilities offered by live trading systems will likely achieve better performance outcomes compared to their competitors.

 FAQ